 Another gambling bias, though a more insidious one.
-Here’s what you say when you’re under the grip of this type of bias:
+Here’s what you say when you’re under the grip of this bias:

 Wrong!
-If in a particular game, your chance of winning is 1/7, then it’s 1/7 at the first attempt and it’s 1/7 at the 7th attempt or even 100th attempt too.
-It’s not like probability is going to cut you some slack just because you tried 99 times!
+If in a game, your chance of winning is 1/7, then it’s 1/7 at the first attempt and 1/7 at the 7th attempt or 100th attempt, any attempt for that matter.
+It’s not like probability is going to cut you some slack just because you tried 99 times.

 13) Blind-spot bias

 The tendency to spot biases much more in others than you do in yourself.
 If, while going through this article, you could only think of others who have such biases and not yourself, then you may have fallen prey to this type of bias.

 The fact that I’m noticing a bias in you of noticing others’ bias makes me think I may have fallen prey to this bias too.